 Safety and Security

-- Border controls remain in place in Norway until 11 November 2017.
-Always carry your passport when entering and exiting Norway.
+- Additional border controls are in place.
+Always carry your passport when entering and exiting Norway, including for travel within the Schengen area.
 See

 Travel smart for general advice for all travellers.